icanooooo/api-to-local-postgres/README.md

 - Succesfully ingest data from api and inserted into postgresql
 - Successfully create volumes with docker (but when composed down data does not persist(?), only when container exited)

-Next:
+Status:
-- add a cron job (maybe with airflow, idk)
+- Currently looking into airflow.
-- check if volumes can persist after compose down(?)
+- May add a cron job to this project or branch, we'll see

 ** english is not my first language, even in my own language I have trouble with words lol